hmajid2301/articles/41. Create a webapp with fizz/README.md

 ```

-In the root folder of our application run `go run cmd/example-fizz-project/main.go` then you should see something like
+In the root folder of our application run this command `go run cmd/example-fizz-project/main.go`.
+Then you should see something like:

 ```bash
 go run cmd/example-fizz-project/main.go